nancyqn-thompsong9/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for performance can be important, it should not be done prematurely or without careful consideration.
 It's often better to write clear and maintainable code first, and then optimize only if necessary, based on profiling and measurement.

+# 2023-12-08
+- Today's programming wisdom is to write code that is easy to read and understand.
+This means using clear and concise variable names, commenting your code thoroughly, and breaking down complex tasks into smaller, more manageable functions.
+Remember that other developers (including future you) will likely have to read and modify your code at some point, so making it as easy to follow as possible will save time and headaches in the long run.
+Additionally, writing readable code can also help you catch bugs and errors more easily, since it's easier to spot mistakes when the code is well-organized and easy to follow.